vanruc/todoApp/README.md

 #### Roles
 Each role specifies the privilege levels for documents the role will access (and associated actions).
 The role name is the name displayed when assigning roles to user security groups in the admin.

-For each document, the privilege level is specified in terms of C (Create) R (Read) U (Update) D (Delete) and the document scope access level, either G, C, D or U. The underscore character (_) means no permission is granted.
+For each document, the privilege level is specified in terms of C (Create) R (Read) U (Update) D (Delete) and the document scope access level, either G (Global), C (Customer), D (Data Group) or U (User).
+The underscore character (_) means no permission is granted.

 In our `Todo App`, we will define below roles:
-1. Staff Manager - who are able to manage Staffs
+1. Staff Manager - who are able to manage Staff
-2. Project Manager - to grand to Project Manager who are able to create projects, tasks
+2. Project Manager - to grant to Project Managers who are able to create projects & tasks
-3. Project Member - to grand to Project Team Memeber who are not able to create project, tasks but will work with tasks to finish projects.
+3. Project Member - to grant to Project Team Memebers who are not able to create projects or tasks, but will work on tasks to finish projects
 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 <module name="todo" title="Todo Module" xmlns="http://www.skyve.org/xml/module" xsi:schemaLocation="http://www.skyve.org/xml/module ../../schemas/module.xsd"